sv790594/infosys222/week00/week00.md

 - Email: Use it for _private message_ only.
 Direct all administrative matter, marking issue and lab material to the coordinator; lecture material and assessment question to the lecturer

-- Office Hour: By appointment only (Wed 2-3)
+- Office Hour: By appointment only (Wed 2-3) @ 260-474 or online

 - Class Rep: [Alex Lou](mailto:clou785@aucklanduni.ac.nz), TBC